 #3 Cadmium telluride thin film cells

-As new compounds are used for the creation of solar cells, new methodologies are also evolving in manufacturing process to provide higher efficiency values in solar cells.
+As new compounds are used for the creation of solar cells, new methodologies are also evolving around the manufacturing process to provide high efficiency solar cells.

-The market is ruled by silicon semiconductors included even in the design of thin film solar panels, but in the short to medium term, new photovoltaic materials like cadmium telluride are starting to gain their share on the market as promising materials for the development of thin film panels.
+The solar energy market is ruled by silicon semiconductors, included even in the design of thin film solar panels, but in the short to medium term, new photovoltaic materials like cadmium telluride are starting to gain their share on the market, as promising materials for the development of thin film panels.

-How to improve the efficiency of solar cells
+How to easily improve efficiency of solar cells

-When you would like to improve efficiency of your solar cells, you must refer to the factors discussed above.
-As you can see, there are some factors that cannot be modified (environmental conditions, hail, etc.), but some other can be controlled or selected to obtain the best possible efficiency.
+When you would like to improve efficiency of your solar cells, you should consider the effect of factors discussed above.
+As you can see, there are some factors that cannot be influenced by you, such as weather and outdoor temperature, but some other factors can be controlled or selected to obtain the best possible efficiency.

 The key to success is trying to tackle the factors that can be controlled.

-Other factors such as the type of panel, orientation and the minimum shade configuration are crucial parameters that will determine overall efficiency in the long run.
+Other factors such as the type of a solar panel, its orientation, and the minimum shade configuration are crucial parameters that will determine overall efficiency in the long run.

-These parameters are generally selected by the solar designer (but that does not mean that you cannot intervene in the process, especially in the selection of the solar panel type) who must consider the irradiation value in your area, average cloud density, air pollution and of course the best inclination for the solar panel depending on the location and the selected mounting system.
+These parameters are generally selected by a solar designer but that does not mean that you cannot intervene in the process, especially in the selection of the solar panel type.

-We have discussed the limits for conversion of light into electricity for silicon p-n junction cells, the overall effect of several factors on the efficiency of solar panels, the new promising technologies or proposals to elevate such efficiency values and the options that you can implement to improve the efficiency conversion of your PV system.
+We have discussed the limits of the conversion of sunlight into electricity for silicon p-n junction cells; the overall effect of several factors on the efficiency of solar panels; the new promising technologies or proposals to elevate such efficiency values and the options that you can implement to improve the efficiency conversion of your photovoltaic system.

 Does it mean that if my solar panels have low efficiency they will produce less power?

-No, it doesn’t.
-If you select a solar panel with a power output of 200 W and an efficiency of 14 percent, and then choose another solar panel with the same power output but with an efficiency of 20 percent, both panels will produce the same 200 W output!
+If you select a solar panel with a power output of 200 watts and an efficiency of 14 percent, and then choose another solar panel with the same power output but with an efficiency of 20 percent, both panels will produce the same 200 watts output!

 Where is the difference then?!

-The difference lies in the size of the panel, lower efficiency panels require more space to produce the same power output, that means that the 14 percent efficient solar panel will be a little bit bigger.
+The difference lies in the size of the panel–lower efficiency panels require more space to produce the same power output.
+This means that a 14 percent efficient solar panel will be bigger in size.

 The answer is: it depends.
-In some applications like solar cars, satellites, lighting and electronic devices size will matter as the availability of space is not unlimited and each inch of the panel needs to produce the maximum possible power to supply the required load.
+In some applications like solar cars, satellites, lighting and electronic devices size will matter, as the space availability is limited, and each inch of the panel needs to produce the maximum possible power to supply the required load.

-Utility-scale projects must also take into account optimal selection of the size and efficiency, as bigger panels require higher installation costs due to longer wiring and stronger mounting structures (along with higher land costs) .
+Utility-scale projects must also take into the account optimal selection of the size and efficiency, as bigger panels require higher installation costs due to the longer wiring and stronger mounting structures (along with higher land rental costs) .

-However, in residential solar systems, the availability of space on the roof or courtyard is generally big enough to supply the desired load.
+However, in residential solar systems, the availability of space on a roof or in a courtyard is sufficient to supply the desired load.
 Even though, this also depends on your expectations–meaning that if the demanded energy load exceeds the available space for the installation, high efficiency solar panels should be considered.

-It is important to highlight that this balance between costs, efficiency, load and space must be settled between the solar installer and the homeowner because the decision will affect the overall performance of the system and the total costs of the project.
+It is important to highlight that you should settle the balance between costs, efficiency, power load and space with your solar installer at the beginning because this decision will affect the overall performance of your solar system and the total cost of your project.